clojure/core.cache/docs/Extending.md

                       threshold)))))
 ```

 The `miss` method is where all the action takes place.
-That is, if the size of the base `cache` is less than the `threshold` then the cached value is staored in the base `cache` and its key in the `ks` set.
+That is, if the size of the base `cache` is less than the `threshold` then the cached value is stored in the base `cache` and its key in the `ks` set.
 However, if the threshold was breached then the first key in the `ks` set is removed from the base `cache` and `ks` and a new `LameCache` instance is returned with the new key and value added to `cache` and `ks`.

 ```clojure
   (evict [_ key]